UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 #### Customizing serialization for your own type

-If you need to write manual serialization for your own type, the easiest way to do this is to provide appropriate implicit in its companion object:
+If you need to write manual serialization for your own type, the easiest way to do this is to provide appropriate implicit in its companion object.
+In the example below, we provide custom serialization to `JsonValue`:

 ```scala
 class MyClass { ... }